fum-cs/fds/docs/intro-linear-algebra.md

 ### Polynomials

-**A polynomial is an expression like $f(x) = x^2 + y + 1$ **.
+**A polynomial is an expression like $$f(x) = x^2 + y + 1$$ **.
 This is, a expression adding multiple "terms" (nomials).
 Polynomials are vectors because they meet the definition of a vector: they can be added together to get another polynomial, and they can be multiplied together to get another polynomial.

 $$
 \text{function addition is valid} \\